Closing date: 21 June 2019

 - English language certificate (if required)

-- All supporting documentation as detailed in Section C on the KESS East Participant Proposal Form
+- All supporting documentation as detailed in Section C of the KESS II Participant Proposal Form

 The deadline for applications is 4pm 21 June 2019.

 The studentship covers the full cost of UK/EU tuition fees, plus a stipend.
-The bursary will be limited to a maximum of £11,586 p.a. dependent upon the applicant's financial circumstances as assessed in section C point on the KESS II EAST Participant Proposal Form.
+The bursary will be limited to a maximum of £11,702 p.a. (pro-rata) dependent upon the applicant's financial circumstances as assessed in section C point 4 on the KESS II Participant Proposal Form.

 There will also be additional funds available for research expenses.